📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 2. Annual BHRS Audit

-By Civil Grand Jury + State OAC partnership.
+Civil Grand Jury + OAC partnership.

 3. Community Stability Impact Reports

-Required before:
+Required for:

 annexations